 Access to campus buildings is restricted after normal business hours, and valid University identification must be shown to gain admittance to select academic and administrative facilities during normal business hours.
 Access to the University's residence halls is restricted to student occupants, escorted guests and authorized University personnel.
 Unescorted persons are prohibited in the residence halls.
-While all residence halls have 24-hour visitation, buildings remain locked at all times and require a University-issued identification for access.
+While all residence halls have 24-hour visitation, buildings always remain locked and require a University-issued identification for access.